IzanamiiDevv/SecureEntry/README.md

 # LoginPage
 A Simple and Secure Login Page With Node.js<br>
-Uses Node.js Crypto Module to hash the data into Hashedmap
+Uses Node.js Crypto Module to hash the data and store it intp the Data Base

+### Note
+This Repository is a ReWorked Version of my other repository <a></a>